 After you click on the CTA button, it takes you to the next step where you enter your contact information to start the free trial.

 When designing your landing pages, experience tells us that the most important word to keep in mind is “minimalism.”
-That’s because, more than anything, you want your page to be free from distractions.
+That’s because, more than anything, you want your page to have a clean layout and be free from distractions.

 Anything that could divert the visitor’s eye from your CTA will only do your page a disservice.